List on Bids44 →

 Warranty Status Timeline

-For a TV of this age, third-party extended warranty or insurance plans (from providers like Jio, Flipkart, Amazon, or Bajaj Allianz) are generally not worth the premium.
-The cost of such policies often approaches or exceeds the TV’s current resale value, and claims for older electronics can be more complex.
+For a TV that’s 3-4 years old, third-party insurance from providers like Jio, Flipkart, Amazon, or Bajaj Allianz is generally not worth the premium.
+The cost often outweighs the depreciated value of the TV, and claim processes for older electronics can be cumbersome.

 Pre-Purchase Inspection Checklist